ihaeyong/drama-graph/README.md

 >> python eval_mAP.py -rtype object
 ```

-accuracy for sound event and its visualization.
+Accuracy for sound event and its visualization.
 sed_vis folder should be in the directory from which you run the file(`./`),
 so here the directory is (`drama-graph/sed_vis/`).
 ```